iterorganization/IMAS-Data-Dictionary/docs/lifecycle.rst

 ===============================================

-The data dictionary (DD) will be at the core of most of the code development related to the ITER IM Programme.
+The data dictionary (DD) will be at the core of most of the code development related to the ITER Integrated Modelling Programme.
 Since ITER will span a long time period, it needs to be able to evolve on a timescale "consistent" with users' expectations in order to keep users' software contributions active.
 At the same time, ITER involves many different